chicken and biscuit casserole

 - I want to point out that the mixture will seem a little loose at this point.
 But the thing is, that the biscuits are very absorbent, so you need to give them a little extra liquid.

 - Another note: if you want to make this a little more indulgent, you can stir in two tablespoons cold unsalted butter once the mixture comes off the heat.
 This will add about 36 calories per serving, but will make the mouthfeel a little more velvety.
-Nutrition facts below do not include the extra butter.
+The nutrition facts below do not include the extra butter.
 I’ll let you decide.

-Make The Whole-Grain Drop Biscuits
+Make Biscuits

 - First whisk together the dry ingredients.
-I use a combination of white whole wheat flour and all-purpose flour.
+I use a combination of white whole-wheat flour and all-purpose flour.
 Look for unbleached unbromated flour.
 I use King Arthur Flour.
-For leavening I use both baking soda and baking powder.
+For leavening, I use both baking soda and baking powder.

 - For the liquid ingredients, I used a combo of buttermilk, egg and oil.
 If you don’t have buttermilk on hand, you can make a substitute by placing a tablespoon of white vinegar or lemon juice in the bottom of a measuring cup.
 Then fill the cup up to the 1 cup mark with milk.
 Let it sit for a minute to “sour” and then continue on with the recipe.